 2. Electric Propulsion.
 Electric propulsion engines (e.g., ion engines, magnetoplasmadynamic thrusters, and Hall thrusters) can have exhaust velocities that are a factor of ten larger than conventional chemical rockets.
 These high velocities guarantee a low fuel mass fraction, which is ideal for high-efficiency missions, but also generate low thrust, which necessitates long mission travel times.
 Recently, Hall thrusters have been under intense scrutiny to improve their performance characteristics so that they can be useful for more than just stationkeeping duties.
 We are currently developing a 2D fluid model in order to investigate the effect of the magnetic field structure in the acceleration region on the performance characteristics.
 Two dimensions will include the magnetic field gradients self-consistently and will allow a realistic treatment of the plasma interaction with the walls (i.e., the sheath).

-Dr. Heidi Nykyri is the physical Sciences associate professor in Embry-Riddle Aeronautical University, Daytona Beach College of Arts & Sciences.
+Dr. Heidi Nykyri is a physical Sciences associate professor in the Physical Sciences Department of Embry-Riddle Aeronautical University, Daytona Beach College of Arts & Sciences.

 Associate Professor, PS Curriculum Coordinator

-Dr. Anthony Reynolds is the Curriculum Coordinator for the Physical Sciences Department, and is in charge of the lower division physics and chemistry courses.
-He is the faculty advisor to the physics club (Society of Physics Students).
+Anthony Reynolds is the Curriculum Coordinator for Physical Sciences, coordinating the lower division physics and chemistry courses.
+He conducts research in space plasma physics, and focuses on nonlinear waves and electric propulsion.
+He is also the Faculty Advisor to the Society of Physics Students.